Onesso/RentRight/README.md

 inside the app directory create .flake8 file and inside it list the exclusions. on the terminal run: docker-compose run --rm app sh -c "flake8"

+10. Create the django project by runining: docker-compose run --rm app sh -c "django-admin startproject app ." the dot is to make sure it run in the current directory